luka-zitnik/ModSecurity-wiki/Home.md

-ModSecurity is an open source, free web application firewall (WAF) Apache module.
+**ModSecurity is an open source, cross platform web application firewall (WAF)**, developed by Trustwave's SpiderLabs.
+It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
+With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.

 * [[Frequently Asked Questions  | ModSecurity-Frequently-Asked-Questions-(FAQ)]]
 * [[Getting Help | ModSecurity-Frequently-Asked-Questions-(FAQ)#where-do-i-get-more-help-on-modsecurity]]
-* #modsecurity@freenode

 # 📚 Documentation